Frequently asked questions

 Can one write a complaint oneself or is a lawyer's assistance needed?

-You can write a free-form complaint yourself or use the complaint form, which you will find through the link below or can be ordered from the Office of the Ombudsman, tel. +358 (0)9 4321.
-There is no need to seek a lawyer's assistance.
+You can write a free-form complaint yourself or use the electronic complaint form.
+You can also order the form from the Office of the Parliamentary Ombudsman, tel.
+09 *4321.

 Is there a fee for investigating a complaint?